 New York Times Co.
-(NYT), seeking a chief executive officer who can reverse a six-year sales slump, is looking for a tech-savvy executive to help wring more revenue from the Internet, according to people familiar with the matter.
+(NYT:US), seeking a chief executive officer who can reverse a six-year sales slump, is looking for a tech-savvy executive to help wring more revenue from the Internet, according to people familiar with the matter.

-Paul Sagan, Akamai Technologies Inc. (AKAM)’s CEO (GOOG); L. Gordon Crovitz, a former Wall Street Journal publisher who founded an online startup; and Mark Thompson, the outgoing director general of the BBC, have been discussed by Chairman Arthur Sulzberger Jr. and the board, people with knowledge of the search said.
+Paul Sagan, Akamai Technologies Inc. (AKAM:US)’s CEO (GOOG:US); L. Gordon Crovitz, a former Wall Street Journal publisher who founded an online startup; and Mark Thompson, the outgoing director general of the BBC, have been discussed by Chairman Arthur Sulzberger Jr. and the board, people with knowledge of the search said.
 Sagan and others have dropped out of contention, said the people, who asked not to be named because the matter is private.

 Times Co. has said it wants to accelerate a shift to the Internet.
 The New York-based company has added people with a technology background to its board, naming Massachusetts Institute of Technology research director Joichi Ito and venture capitalist Brian McAndrews as directors yesterday.